Trevor Ross: Career

 Ross started his career at Arsenal, joining the club's academy at 12.
 In 1972, he became an apprentice at the club, signing professionally just two years later.
 He then made his first-team debut as a substitute against Liverpool on 1 February 1975.
 Ross was a regular in the latter half of the 1975–76 and throughout the 1976–77 seasons.
 He was ousted from the side by David Price at the start of the 1977–78 season, and in November 1977 moved to Everton for £170,000.
 He played 67 games in all for Arsenal, scoring 9 goals.

 Ross made his Everton debut on 5 November 1977 in a 1–0 defeat of Derby County.
 He then linked up on loan with sides Portsmouth and Sheffield United in the 1982–83 season.
 He went on to play 120 matches, scoring 16 goals for the Toffees.
-In the summer of 1983, Ross moved on to Sheffield.
-After a spell in the Greek First Division with AEK Athens, he returned for a brief stint with Sheffield United.
+In the summer of 1982, Ross moved on to Sheffield.

+On 30 June 1983 Ross was transferred to the Greek side, AEK Athens for a fee of 8 million drachma.
+His spell in Greece was cut short as he wasn't able to establish himself in the club and his contract was terminated on 14 December.
+Afterwards he returned for a brief stint with Sheffield United.
 Ross went on to see out his playing days in the Football League with three successful seasons at Bury, including a promotion to Division 3.

 He then moved into non-league football, first a short spell with Hyde United before Tommy Docherty signed him up at Altrincham.
 He managed club Ashton United for the 1989–90 season until he was dismissed only three months into the next season.